COS-IN/iluvatar-faas/src/Ilúvatar/docs/FUNCTIONS.md

 All the current functions use Python3 as a language runtime and have our [custom server agent](../../load/functions/python3/server.py) wrap the function's Python code.
 This server imports the function's code on startup and runs an HTTP server to wait for invocations.

+### Custom Code Upload

+Originally, Ilúvatar supported only using pre-built images with out agent inside them already.
+It now supports automatically zipping up folders with python code in it, preparing those internally, and running functions directly from that.
+The CLI and load generator will zip up a folder containing a `main.py`, a `reqs.txt`, and anything else in the targeted folder, so you can upload several Python files or other dependencies or pre-made inputs you might want.
+On worker function registration Python dependencies are fetched and cached on each worker.
+When we start a new container, the function and dependencies are mounted into the container and run.
+See the documentation and help for the cli and load generator for details on using this feature.

 ### Lookbusy